Kazakh leader seeks political capital in constitutional reform vote | Politics

 - Kazakhstan

+Aside from moves to decentralize decision-making and allow greater representation of various groups in parliament, the reform will also strip Nazarbayev of his "national leader" status which granted him lifetime privileges.
+The president, however, would retain powers to appoint judges and regional governors and dissolve parliament.

-Tokayev has described the proposed changes as a move from a "superpresidential" system to a presidential republic with a strong parliament.
-Although critics say the reform is cosmetic, it does mark a reversal from a decades-long trend towards strengthening presidential powers.
+Tokayev has described the proposed changes as a move from a "super presidential" system to a presidential republic with a strong parliament.
+Although critics say the reform is cosmetic, it does signal a reversal of a decades-long trend toward strengthening presidential powers.
 "We are... laying the foundation for the Second Republic," Tokayev said, addressing the nation on the eve of the vote.

+He voiced confidence on Sunday that his initiative would pass: "There is a lot of work ahead, we will need to implement the constitutional provisions for which we are voting."
+Almost 44% of voters cast their ballots by midday, the Central Election Commission said.
+Some, however, complained that the proposed changes to more than 30 articles of the constitution were too complicated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)